Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation

 \subsection{Ablation Study}

 The motivation of DDC-AT is to dynamically divide pixels with/without boundary property into diverse branches during training.
 We prove our division setting is better than other alternatives by adjusting the division setting for pixels with boundary property.
-The common alternatives are the following. \begin{itemize} \item Use ``main branch'' to deal with pixels from clean and adversarial samples without boundary property.
+The alternatives are the following.

+1) Use the ``main branch'' to deal with pixels from clean and adversarial samples without boundary property.
 Use ``auxiliary branch'' to process pixels from clean and adversarial samples with boundary property.
-We name this setting DDC-AT-M. \item Use ``main branch'' to deal with pixels from clean samples, pixels from adversarial samples without boundary property.
+We name this setting as DDC-AT-M.

+2) Use the ``main branch'' to deal with pixels from clean samples, pixels from adversarial samples without boundary property.
 Use ``auxiliary branch'' to solve pixels from adversarial samples with boundary property.
-We name this setting DDC-AT-N. \item Use only ``main branch'' to deal with pixels from either clean or adversarial samples.
-This is what SAT does, thus we do not train the mask branch. \end{itemize}
+We name this setting as DDC-AT-N.

+3)Use only the ``main branch'' to deal with pixels from either clean or adversarial samples.
+This is what SAT does, thus we do not train the mask branch.

-For all these methods, only main branch is utilized during testing.
-We evaluate the performance of these alternatives and list results in Table \ref{tab:abla}.
+For all these methods, only the main branch is utilized during testing.
+We evaluate the performances of these alternatives and list results in Table \ref{tab:abla}.
 For PSPNet model, the performance of DDC-AT-N is higher than SAT and lower than DDC-AT.
+Their standard deviations are in the same scale.
 The average results of DDC-AT-M are comparable with SAT and are worse than DDC-AT.
+Also, compared with DDC-AT, the standard deviation increases clearly by DDC-AT-M. This is because the adversarial samples during the training are different at every training iteration, and the dynamical distribution enhances such randomness.
 Similarly, for DeepLabv3 model, the average results of DDC-AT-M and DDC-AT-N are lower than DDC-AT, and higher than SAT consistently.
-In summary, the division setting of DDC-AT is optimal among these common alternatives.
-We include the detailed visual illustration and the standard deviation of results for these alternatives in the supplementary material.
+The standard deviation increases compared with DDC-AT and SAT.
+In summary, the division setting of DDC-AT is optimal among these alternatives in terms of average performance and stability measurement.